letatcest/blockchain-reading/ico.md

 Because the amount of ICO's is enormous, a [list](https://next.autonomous.com/download-token-mania/) of the most notable ones of 2017.
 Also see [Smith + Crown}(https://www.smithandcrown.com/icos/).
 Tokens highlighted with *!* I consider of interest.

-*Note: I do not think this is the correct way of viewing how much an ICO technically raised, like when BANCOR had its ICO, Ether was worth something like $300.
+*Note: I do not think this  the correct way of viewing how much an ICO technically raised, like when BANCOR had its ICO, Ether was worth something like $300.
 Well, you do the math, but if ether is now only 150 or maybe 1000...*

 | Name | Amount $ millions |  |
 | --------- | -------- | -------- |